OF THE COMPANY

 Purpose of processing and handling of data: The Provider does not carry out any operations upon the Client’s data, including personal data, with the exception of the storage thereof on the Provider’s servers, or within a hosting center, and in particular, it does not interfere in them, does not modify them, does not disclose or transfer them to third parties (with the exception of disclosure thereof to government authorities in accordance with the law), unless the contracting parties agree otherwise.
 The only purpose of handling such personal data is their storage and the option of access to the Client.

-Type of personal data being processed: Name, surname, information pertaining to arrival time to work and departure time from work, GPS position stored for the attendance record, finger print image in a form from which the print cannot be restored, GPS position in the course of an entire business trip, photographs, birth number (personal identification number), job position, type of employment contract, residence address, telephone, email, bank account number, hourly or monthly remuneration, etc. The Provider does not process personal data pertaining to judgments in criminal matters and criminal acts.
+Type of personal data being processed: Name, surname, information pertaining to arrival time to work and departure time from work, location data stored for the attendance record, finger print image in a form from which the print cannot be restored, location data in the course of an entire business trip, photographs, birth number (personal identification number), job position, type of employment contract, residence address, telephone, email, bank account number, hourly or monthly remuneration, etc. The Provider does not process personal data pertaining to judgments in criminal matters and criminal acts.
 The Provider does not process any personal data of a special category according to Art.
 9 of the GDPR with the exception of those as stated above.

 Categories of data subjects whose personal data will be processed: The Client’s employees and other natural persons with whom the Client is in a contractual relationship.